twonote/radosgw-admin4j/README.md

 // Allow the user owns more buckets RGW_ADMIN.modifyUser(userId, ImmutableMap.of("max-buckets", String.valueOf(Integer.MAX_VALUE)));

-// Set the quota that causes the user can have at most one thousand objects and the maximal usage is 1 GiB RGW_ADMIN.setUserQuota(userId, 1000, 1048576);
+// Set the quota that causes the user can have at most one thousand objects, and the maximal usage is 1 GiB RGW_ADMIN.setUserQuota(userId, 1000, 1048576);
 ```